 20 Romantic Winter Weekend Getaways in the U.S.

-Want to whisk your sweetie away somewhere special?
-A weekend of romance awaits at wondrous winter destinations from Aspen to Sandpoint.
+Want to whisk your sweetie away on a special winter weekend getaway?
+Romance awaits at wondrous winter destination.
 Think: cozy cabins, romantic restaurants and frosty fun.
 Of course, we’ve also included a few scintillating warm-weather locales snowbirds are sure to love.
 Scroll on and let the sparks fly.

 Journey to Fairbanks for prime northern lights viewing.
 As if the chance to witness this spellbinding phenomenon weren’t seductive enough, there’s also a splendid mix of active and leisure pursuits.
 Try dog mushing, heat things up at the thermal springs or plan a day trip to the Arctic Circle.